dfirvault/DFIRVault/README.md

 - **Enhance your logs** before they go into your SIEM or log analysis engine.
 - **Enrich with the latest IOCs** Query IP2Proxy database, OTX, and AbuseIPDB
 - **Find threats faster** Enrich your logs before processing, saving time and effort and unnecessary overhead doing post-ingestion lookups.

+### 10. ⚡ Body file to CSV
+- **Convert bodyfile to csv** in preparation for super timelining and importing into your local log analysis platform (Splunk, Elastic, Opensearch)
+- **Additional HTML report ** with interactive filters for fast timelining triage and analysis

 ---